uwplse/Cassius/README.md

 #### Selecting supported FWTs

 VizAssert does not support all 100 FWTs.
-First, some are too complicated; second, some use unsupported portions of CSS, like the `vertical-align` property or the `:before` and `:after` selector;
+First, some are too large and time out; second, some use unsupported portions of CSS, like the `vertical-align` property or the `:before` and `:after` selector;
 third, some FWTs may trigger bugs in the capture script or the VizAssert semantics.
-(Further experiments will show that these bugs do not exist in the portions of the semantics that are contributions of this paper.)
-We have already fixed some of these semantics bugs, but these fixes are not included in the code submitted for artifact evaluation, to ensure that the artifact corresponds to the submitted paper.
+(Experiment two shows that these bugs do not exist in the portions of the semantics that are contributions of this paper.)
+The authors have already fixed some of these semantics bugs, but these fixes are not included in the code submitted for artifact evaluation, to ensure that the artifact corresponds to the submitted paper.

-To select the supported FWTs, we check that for a particular screen size, VizAssert "accepts" Firefox's rendering.
-This step can be done by executing:
+To select the supported FWTs, check that for a particular screen size, VizAssert "accepts" Firefox's rendering by executing:

     make bench/fwt.working.rkt